dpachec/deep-rl-continous_control/Report.md

 ## Ideas for future work
+- Try different neural network architectures for both Actor and Critic networks.
+In particular, adding layers to improve the policy and value function estimation.
-- Try other neural network architectures such as PPO or AC2.
+- Try other algorithms such as PPO or AC2.
 - Train the agent using raw pixels.